 - Demonstrates fluent reading.

 With that in mind, here are the read-aloud channels we love.
 We hope you do too!
-(As always, please preview any video to ensure the content is appropriate for your audience.)
+As always, please preview any video to ensure the content is appropriate for your audience.
+(Get tips for using read-aloud videos at home here.)

 Stories for kids—read by a kid!
 This channel features tons of favorite books, read beautifully by a child who knows how to make the story engaging and fun.
 Kids will find it easy to connect with a voice that sounds more like their own, encouraging them to try reading aloud on their own more often.